simonneutert/jquery-google-reviews/Readme.md

 this will get the 5 reviews, google offers you.

+---

+> [!IMPORTANT]
+> This project is unmaintained and archived.
+> Nevertheless, it remains a valuable guide for those who need to implement a similar solution in their projects.

+---

 #### But I need more than 5 reviews!

 if you need more, let me direct you a bit: https://developers.google.com/my-business/content/review-data#list_all_reviews - but this will be a different project all by its own